YINI-lang/YINI-spec/README.md

 YINI exists because:
 - JSON is structured and predictable, but can be verbose (with all keys required to be quoted), strict in structure, and lacks support for comments.
-- YAML is powerful but too permissive, error-prone, and has significant whitespace.
+- YAML is powerful but can be too permissive, error-prone, and sensitive to whitespace.
 - TOML is fine, but sometimes gets too verbose too quickly.
 - INI is simple and friendly, but too limited and lacks specification.